 Worsted weight yarn is great for stash afghans because there's usually a ton of it lying around and it makes a blanket that is warm but not too warm and doesn't take too much time.
 While it is technically possible to knit a whole stash afghan out of sock yarn or bulky yarn, you'll find that the smaller yarn takes much longer to knit and the heavier yarn may be too warm for a blanket.

 Pile up the yarn you're planning to use.
 Put it in a garbage bag or shopping bag if you want to turn knitting your blanket into a game (more on that below).

 To make a baby or child-sized blanket (about 36 inches square) you'll need about 1,000 yards of yarn.
-For a 60 by 60 afghan, you'll need around 2,600 yards.
-I'm not suggesting you try to measure the yardage of all your odds and ends, but know that you'll need a fair bit of yarn if you're making a big afghan.
+For a 5 by 5-foot afghan, you'll need around 2,600 yards.
+We're not suggesting you try to measure the yardage of all your odds and ends, but know that you'll need a fair bit of yarn if you're making a big afghan.

 Of course, you can also make an afghan or throw any size or shape that you want.
 Know that if you're planning a bigger blanket you'll need more yarn.
 Enlist the stashes of your knitting buddies if you fear you don't have enough for the project you're planning.

 Whether you're knitting a large or small stash afghan, you'll want to knit flat on a circular needle.
 This will allow the needle to support more of the weight of the project, which is vital for preventing injury.